riga/CMSSWLookup/README.md

 2. Execute the _CMSSW Lookup_ command, e.g. via the command palette.

-3. If a quick panel shows up, select the _lookup type_: you either may want to open a python file or a folder.
+3. If a quick panel shows up, select the _lookup type_: you either may want to open a python file or a directory.
     By default, your webbrowser will open the desired resource on [github.com](https://github.com/cms-sw/cmssw).

 ![cmsswlookup usage](https://raw.githubusercontent.com/riga/CMSSWLookup/master/img/sh.png)